-This system comprises ceramic filters, which effectively eliminate fluoride and arsenic compounds from local tap water supplies.
+This system comprises ceramic filters, eliminating fluoride and arsenic compounds from local tap water supplies.
 It's widespread in water pitchers and reasonably cheap.

 4. Water Distillation

-Although it's probably the oldest water filtration technique, it's still one of the most effective water filtration methods.
-This process involves boiling tap water and allowing the steam to cool down into a container.
+Although it's probably the oldest water filtration technique, it's still one of the most effective methods.
+This process involves boiling tap water and cooling the steam into a container.
 This process kills the bacteria and ejects all contaminants available in the water.
 It is, however, less efficient because it takes a lot of time to distil a substantive amount of water, especially for an average family.

 5. Ion Exchange